Publish private apps from the Play Console

-If you decide that you want to publish a private app, you need to register for a Google Play developer account which gives you the correct administrator privileges to upload and publish the app to managed Google Play.
-You then use the Enterprise Mobility Management (EMM) console to distribute the app to users.
+To publish private apps from the Play Console, you need to register for a Google Play developer account.
+The account gives you the correct administrator privileges to upload and publish private apps to managed Google Play.
+You then use your EMM console to distribute these apps to users.

 To publish any private or public app, you must register as a developer.